 – Neal Combs, The Atchison Daily Globe, February 1, 2003

 Under the ownership of Everest Bancshares, Inc., Union State Bank has solidified and expanded its operation.
 The current president, Steve Handke, has been at the helm since 1990.
 In 1993, the Bank of Atchison was added to the fold.
-In 2002, the Union State Bank-Horton Branch opened and in 2009 we added Bank of Gower in Gower, MO as a new branch.
-Most recently, in September of 2011, we welcome the Bank of McLouth as our newest branch bank.
-Still dedicated to the original principle “in union there is strength,” Union State Bank in Everest & Horton, Bank of Atchison, Bank of Gower, and Bank of McLouth all share in a rich tradition of progressive teamwork and community involvement —a tradition which helps enhance the business and personal capacity of each and every customer.
+In 2002, the Union State Bank-Horton Branch opened and in 2009 we added Bank of Gower in Gower, MO.
+In September of 2011, we welcomed Bank of McLouth in McLouth, KS.
+Most recently, in July of 2015, we added Bank of Oskaloosa in Oskaloosa, KS as our newest branch bank.
+Still dedicated to the original principle “in union there is strength,” Union State Bank in Everest & Horton, Bank of Atchison, Bank of Gower, Bank of McLouth, and Bank of Oskaloosa all share in a rich tradition of progressive teamwork and community involvement —a tradition which helps enhance the business and personal capacity of each and every customer.